one2nc/mongo-oplog-populator/README.md

 # Mongo-oplog-populator

-MongoDB oplog populator (alias `mongopop`) allows you to simulate insert, update and delete traffic in MongoDB.
+MongoDB oplog populator (alias `mongopop`) allows you to simulate traffic (insert, update and delete) in MongoDB.
-This repo is a companion repo for https://github.com/one2nc/mongo-oplog-to-sql If you want to test your `mongo-oplog-to-sql` binary on large data, you should use `mongopop`.
+This repo is a companion repo for https://github.com/one2nc/mongo-oplog-to-sql.
+If you want to test your `mongo-oplog-to-sql` binary on large data, you should use `mongopop`.

 ### How it works?